 There are 9 videos in this series, each delves into a specific example of just how the company supports its people in a very real way.
 Part of the trick is casting the right people — people with good stories — but also putting them in a situation that shows their reality and a candidate’s aspirational reality.

 Ideally, if you make a video designed to engage the interest of potential hires, it should tell a story that only your company or organization can tell.
 You need to be honest about your company’s strengths – to understand who you are not as much as what you are.
+You should also consider your company’s history and which values have been at the forefront of mergers and acquisitions.
 And once you’ve crafted your message and captured your brand, you need to communicate it consistently.

 There’s no point of feeding potential hires a lot of talk about out-of-the-box, blue sky thinking and creativity, if the next thing you ask them to sit through is a twenty minute onboarding video detailing the 128 regulations they need to memorize.
 There’s obviously an important place for compliance and training – but everything you communicate should be set in the context of your brand message.
 Those regulations may be the bedrock underlying your company’s freedom and creativity.
 They may be an indicator of the vast responsibility and trust you place in new hires.
 Either way, it’s up to you to craft a resonant, consistent message – and the best recruiting or onboarding videos will help you do that.